userCY/NGS-pipeline/RNA-seq Quantification with kallisto.md

 - **abundances.h5** is a HDF5 binary file containing run info, abundance esimates, bootstrap estimates, and transcript length information length.
 This file can be read in by sleuth
 - **abundances.tsv** is a plaintext file of the abundance estimates.
 It does not contains bootstrap estimates.
 Please use the --plaintext mode to output plaintext abundance estimates.
 Alternatively, kallisto h5dump can be used to output an HDF5 file to plaintext.
 The first line contains a header for each column, including estimated counts, TPM, effective length.
 - **run_info.json** is a json file containing information about the run

+**note: either abundances.h5 or abundances.tsv can be used to construct count matrix in subsequent analysis**